jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 final bool excludePolicyConstrained = true; // bool | If set to true, channels which are part of a data retention policy will be excluded.
 The `sysconsole_read_compliance` permission is required to use this parameter. __Minimum server version__: 5.35

 try {
-  final List&lt;MMChannelWithTeamData&gt;? result = await client.channels.getAllChannels(notAssociatedToGroup, page, perPage, excludeDefaultChannels, includeDeleted, includeTotalCount, excludePolicyConstrained); // await the Future<List&lt;MMChannelWithTeamData&gt;?>
+  final List&lt;MmChannelWithTeamData&gt;? result = await client.channels.getAllChannels(notAssociatedToGroup, page, perPage, excludeDefaultChannels, includeDeleted, includeTotalCount, excludePolicyConstrained); // await the Future<List&lt;MmChannelWithTeamData&gt;?>
   print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostChannelsApi->getAllChannels: $e\n');